jakebalek25/jakebalek25.github.io/_posts/2024-05-24-ronald-acuña-struggles.md

   - ronald acuña
 ---

 As a fantasy owner of Ronald Acuña including 2 of the last 3 seasons, I must say it has been qutie fun.
-However, when I selected Acuña with the 1.1 pick in the draft, I had thought I would be recieving a top 10 player at worst.
-This year, he has hovered around just outside top 100 fantasy players within my league and I must say I am quite disappointed that I took him with the first overall pick rather than choosing someone else such as Mookie Betts.
+However, when I selected Acuña with the 1.1 pick in the draft this year, I had thought I would be recieving a top 10 player at worst.
+However, he has hovered around just outside top 100 fantasy players within my league and I am quite disappointed that I took him with the first overall pick.

 <div style="text-align:center;">
   <img src="/images/acuna_strikeout.png" style="width:83%;" alt="Illustration of Acuña's recent struggles">